-Remember, the insulator must be a mediumto-light tan color.
+Remember, the insulator area surrounding the positive electrode of the spark plug must be a medium-to-light tan color.
 If it is not, check carburetion, timing, and ignition adjustments.
 If the situation persists, consult your Authorized Yamaha Dealer.
-Do not attempt to experiment with different heat range spark plug.
+Do not attempt to experiment with different heart range spark plugs.
 This takes an experienced eye to gauge the proper spark plug heat range to use and to determine if the spark plug itself is at fault.

-For normal operation use: N59G Champion
+For normal operation use: NGK B9EV.

-Spark plug gap:
+Spark plug gap :